 Septimius Severus was Roman Emperor from AD 193-211.
 In AD 208 he travelled to Britain to strengthen Hadrian’s Wall and went on to invade Scotland that same year but his plans were cut short when he became ill and died in York in AD 211.
 We have recently bought a nice group of his silver denarius in Very Fine Condition.
 There are different types but all have his portrait on the obverse and usually a standing or seated figure on the reverse.
 PHOTOGRAPH IS REPRESENTATIVE OF COIN SUPPLIED

-Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
+The set Includes the old large bronze Pennies of Queen Victoria, Edward VII, George V, George VI, and Queen Elizabeth II.
 In September 2015 Queen Elizabeth II replaced Queen Victoria as our longest serving Monarch.
 The bronze Penny was first issued under Queen Victoria and was last issued under Queen Elizabeth II.
 Get all five Pennies one of each Monarch for just £7.50.
 How do we do it?
 We are Britain's Coin Shop, we have the largest inventory of British Coins in the United Kingdom.
 We work on a mark-up, not on a dream price.
 With Coincraft you get good value for your money.